Dimensional crossover via confinement in the lattice Lorentz gas

-We then showed that in response to a step force the non equilibrium stationary state is characterized by a terminal velocity.
-Our analytical result for the terminal velocity is valid at both small and large forces and includes, as a particular case, the linear response regime.
-For the latter we find closed-form expressions for the mobility coefficients and their dependence on the confinement size $L$.
+We then showed that in response to a step force the non-equilibrium stationary state is characterized by a driving-dependent terminal velocity.
+Our analytical result for the terminal velocity is valid at both small and large driving force, $F$, and includes, as a particular case, the linear response regime.
+For the latter we find closed-form expressions for the mobility coefficients and their dependence on the confinement size $L$, showing thus how linear response is affected by geometrical constraints.
 Another striking fact emerging from the exact solution is that confinement alters the non-analytic dependence on $F$ of response functions.
 In this Letter, we examined this fact for the terminal velocity, which contains non-analytic terms of the form $F |F|^{k-1}$ while for the unconfined model the non-analyticities are of the form $F^{3} \ln |F|$.
-By comparing our analytical predictions with stochastic simulations we found a good agreement and in general the latter improves by extending to large values of the force provided the obstacle density is lowered.
-This feature shows how the analytical solution to first order in the density yields a non-uniform domain of validity of the theory itself and simulations allow us to quantify this effect.
+By comparing our analytical predictions with stochastic simulations, we found a good agreement and, in general, the latter improves by towards large values of the force provided the obstacle density is lowered.
+This feature shows how the analytical solution to first order in the density yields a non-uniform domain of validity of the theory itself, and simulations allow us to quantify this effect.
 When the external driving is removed the dynamics at infinite times is characterized by an equilibrium diffusion coefficient that we found analytically for any $L$.
-Our result show that the interplay of confinement effects and disordered yields a stronger suppression of the equilibrium diffusion coefficient for increasing obstacle density.
+Our results show that the interplay of confinement and disordered effects yields a stronger suppression of the equilibrium diffusion coefficient for increasing obstacle density.